Milk products from third countries

 ‘Dairy products’ are defined as processed products resulting from the processing of raw milk or from the further processing of such processed products.

-Imports of raw milk or dairy products (including products containing milk and milk products) are permitted provided that they:
+Imports of raw milk, dairy products, colostrum and colostrum based products (including products containing milk, milk products, colostrum and colostrum based products) are permitted provided that they:

 - come from an approved country or from an approved part of a country;